-While complying with international practices advocating post-model overlays/adjustments in instances where effects of COVID-19 cannot be accurately reflected in models and given relative lack of data, the Bank has used multiplier to overlay on its IFRS 9 Expected Credit Loss model.
+While complying with international practices advocating post-model overlays/adjustments in instances where effects of COVID-19 cannot be accurately reflected in models and given relative lack of data, the Bank has used multipliers to overlay on its IFRS 9 Expected Credit Loss model.

-The post model adjustments were segmentation based and the portfolios of the Bank was segmented by sectors of exposure and a multiplier was used to overlay the modelled Expected Credit Loss.
+The post model adjustments were segmentation based and the portfolios of the Bank were segmented by sectors of exposure and multipliers were used to overlay the modelled Expected Credit Loss.
 The multiplier value was estimated based on the Bank's perception to risk of a particular sector based on the sectors resilience to COVID-19.